Criminal Justice

 Associate in Science

-Upon the completion of the certificate in Criminal Justice, graduates will be able to:
+Upon the completion, graduates will be able to:

 1. Employ effective written and oral communication skills.

-2. Describe the components of the American criminal justice system, to include their history, functions, processes, and goals.
+2. Describe the American criminal justice system, including its history, functions, processes, and goals.

 3. Understand the application of technology within the Criminal Justice System.

-4. Understand the causes and effects of crime within our society.
+4. Understand causes and effects of crime within our society.

 5. Understand the fundamental principles and techniques of criminal investigation.

-6. Describe the organization, management, and administration of criminal justice agencies at the local, state, and federal levels.
+6. Describe the organization, management, and administration of criminal justice agencies at local, state and federal levels

 7. Explain juvenile justice system and the magnitude of juvenile delinquency in the United States.